Employment / Practical Training

 You are encouraged to participate in volunteer opportunities through our Community Service Center.

 Optional Practical Training

-Undergraduate and graduate students with F-1 status can work towards getting practical training to complement their field of study.
+Undergraduate and graduate students with F-1 status can work towards getting practical training to complete their field of study.
 This is called Optional Practical Training (OPT).
-There are two types: pre-completion (before you graduate) and post-completion (after you graduate).
+There are two types: pre-completion (before you graduate) and post-completion (after you graduate)